ULIP ( Unit Linked Insurance Plan ): Meaning, Types, and Tax Benefits

 Example of taxability on ULIP

-Note: Ankit gets an option to choose to avail of exemption in respect of any one of the two policies as an exemption in respect of both policies cannot be availed because the aggregate premium exceeds the limits specified.
+Note: Ankit can choose to avail of exemption in respect of any one of the two policies.
+He cannot claim the exemption in respect of both policies because the aggregate premium exceeds the limits specified.
 Hence, It is advisable to claim the exemption in respect of the first policy as the maturity proceeds (i.e. INR 25 lakhs) are higher than the maturity proceeds of the second policy (i.e. INR 10 lakhs).

 What are the Benefits of Investing in ULIP?